-America’s Centers for Disease Control and Prevention (CDC) reports that Legionella bacteria are widespread in long-term care facilities in the country.
+America’s Center for Disease Control and Prevention (CDC) reports that Legionella bacteria are widespread in long-term care facilities in the country.
 But with effective water management and the use of legionella testing kits, 75 percent of such cases can be easily prevented.
 This is why testing kits are important to all healthcare facilities.

-Officials of the CDC have voiced concern that the confirmed cases of Legionnaires’ disease contracted from healthcare facilities is alarming and claim that it is possible it is severely under-reported — that the number of actual cases may be higher.
+Officials of the CDC have voiced concern that the confirmed cases of Legionnaires’ disease contracted from healthcare facilities is alarming, especially as it is severely under-reported.

 The study focused mainly on patients who stayed in hospitals and similar facilities for 10 days or more.
 However, CDC officials state that it is possible to succumb to the disease even if a person has stayed in a hospital for a shorter amount of time.
 They say that there is a high possibility of under diagnosis among patients who have stayed briefly in hospitals.
 As such, they recommend patients diagnosed with pneumonia to ask for Legionnaires’ disease testing.